openshift/hive/docs/v1-proposed-api.md

 To avoid having to fork and abandon stage/prod until they can move to 4.3+ we propose the following solution using an aggregated API server.

 Migration will be launched manually by SRE (with Hive team present), logged into the cluster as cluster admin.
-Likely a go program accompanied by shell scripts.
-After each phase we can examine state of cluster to ensure everything is progressing ok.
+Migration will proceed in phases, so we can examine state of cluster to ensure everything is progressing ok.

+## Prerequisites

+  1. Deploy a version of Hive with twiest's DR owner reference restoration labelling.
+We will need these labels to restore owner refs.

 ## Migration Steps

   1. Phase 1
     1. Scale down hive-operator, hive-controllers, and wait until no pods are running.
     1. Fetch yaml for all Hive v1alpha1 CRs and store on disk.
-    1. Copy all yaml and manipulate for v1 CRs into a separate parallel directory structure we can diff.
-      * Will require generating an InstallConfig secret, this is best done in go.
-      * Will require breaking out MachinePools into separate  CRs.
-Not a good fit for jq, may be Python or Go.
+    1. Remove all v1alpha1 finalizers.
   1. Phase 2
-    1. Deploy all v1 Hive CRDs.
-      * Ensure OLM will not choke when we deploy a new version of the CSV that carries v1 CRDs which are already deployed.
-    1. oc apply our copied and modified yaml from disk.
-    1. Examine state of cluster and ensure everything looks healthy.
-  1. Phase 3 (beginning permanent changes)
-    1. Update all owner references. (secrets, configmaps, etc)
-    1. Remove all v1alpha1 finalizers. (ensure hive-controller is not running)
-  1. Phase 4
+    1. Ensure no hive pods running.
     1. Delete all v1alpha1 CRs.
+Seems safer than orphaning them in etcd and just deleting the CRDs.
     1. Delete all v1alpha1 CRDs.
-  1. Phase 5
+  1. Phase 3
-    1. Merge v1 into master, triggering a deploy via OLM with v1 CRs and v1alpha1 aggregated API server.
+    1. Deploy new version of Hive with v1 CRDs and v1alpha1 aggregated API by merging v1 branch into master.
+      * Wait for it to be up and running.
+No v1 CRDs will exist
+    1. Scale down new pods for hive-operator and hive-controllers again, but leave the v1alpha1 aggregated API running.
+    1. oc apply the backups of v1alpha1 CRs and let the aggregated API server migrate them and store them as v1.
+    1. Scale up hive-operator and hive-controllers, allow them to restore owner refs for us as if this was a DR restore.

 Concerns: